daniellemccool/stopdetection/README.md

 within a circle with radius 200 meters for at least five minutes.

-It is recommended to merge stops following the initial stop identification, as documented in … FMS study ….
+It is recommended to merge stops following the initial stop identification, as documented in Montoliu, Blom, and Gatica-Perez (2013).
 Merging stops requires a parameter for the maximum distance away from each other that two stops may be while being considered the same stop.
 Single points between two stops adjacent in time are removed during this step.
 In data where locations are measured without error, this step is optional.
 Where locations are generated with error, this step provides an error correcting mechanism for erroneous and low-accuracy locations.

 ## Installation